 - Your blood alcohol content (BAC) test was mis-administered.

-A lawyer can help you handle questioning by prosecutors and police officers.
+An attorney can help you handle questioning by prosecutors and police officers’ questions.
 Your lawyer can also help with your bail hearing, if applicable.

 Ask a Lawyer About Avoiding Jail Time After a Second DUI